MaplePHP/Validate/README.md

 var_dump($valid); // true
 ```

-## Travers
+## Traverse
-It is possible to traverse validate items inside arrays and objects.
+It is possible to traverse and validate items inside a collection
 ```php
 $inp = new Inp([
   "user" => [